russross/4307/_problems/btree/2/doc/doc.md

     node.
 You can find a matching key, but you cannot know if it is the *first* matching key without actually searching left.

-*   Python lets you compare two tuples using normal relational
+*   Python lets you compare two list using normal relational
     operators:

         >    <    ==    !=    <=    >=

-    It always compares the first element of each tuple first, and proceeds to later fields only if necessary.
+    It always compares the first element of each list first, and proceeds to later fields only if necessary.

 *   SQL NULL values are represented using the Python None value.
 We